What is a chief digital officer?

 Future of the CDO role

 Many enterprises are in various stages of digitally transforming or have yet to embark on the journey.
-One-fourth of organizations reported they're at the maturity level of implementing and optimizing several digital transformation initiatives, while nearly three-fourths are in process, just beginning or only planning to digitally transform, according to Enterprise Strategy Group (ESG), a division of TechTarget.
+One-fourth of organizations reported they're at the maturity level of implementing and optimizing several digital transformation initiatives, while nearly three-fourths are in process, just beginning or only planning to digitally transform, according to TechTarget's Enterprise Strategy Group.

-In the wake of the COVID-19 pandemic and resulting disruptions to operations, workforces and supply chains, younger companies and startups are more likely to be data-centric and older companies far more motivated to transform digitally.
-As more companies accelerate their digital transformation initiatives to maximize their digital assets, add new technologies and continue competing at a high level, the evolving role and title of the chief digital officer should achieve greater clarity and importance and encounter less resistance to change companywide.
+In the wake of the COVID-19 pandemic and resulting disruptions to operations, workforces and supply chains, younger companies and startups are more likely to be data-centric while older companies are more motivated to transform digitally to remain competitive.
+As more companies accelerate their digital transformation initiatives to maximize their digital assets, add new technologies and continue competing at a high level, the evolving role and title of the chief digital officer will achieve greater clarity and importance, and encounter less resistance to change companywide.